fontivan/automatic-guild-welcomer/README.md

 # wb-auto
-An addon for World of Warcraft: Burning Crusade Classic to automatically welcome back your guild members after they log in
+An addon for World of Warcraft: The Burning Crusade Classic to automatically welcome back guild members upon login.